BarboraSal/RNA_dependent_PIP2_associated_nuclear_proteome/README.md

 The IDRs are then analyzed in terms of their physicochemical properties (pI, GRAVY score) and length.

+## Manuscript data

+The folder contains all data that were used to generate the figures presented in the manuscript.

 ## Further information

 The analysis is described in the Methods section of the manuscript.